hackclub/blot/docs/GET_A_BLOT.md

 - Please add an image of your artwork to the pull request.
 - Click "Create Pull Request"

 Your PR will be reviewed by people in the BLOT community.
-We aren't evaluating it based on style we're looking to see if you put effort and creativity into your work.
+We aren't evaluating it based on style, we're looking to see if you put effort and creativity into your work.
 Don't worry if this is the first program you have ever written, if you worked hard (at least ~8 hrs) and are proud of the result then it's probably good.
-If you are an experienced programmer then we challenge you to show us how nice generative art can be.
+If you are an experienced programmer, then we challenge you to show us how nice generative art can be.

 # 3) Fill out the order form

-Once your PR is merged we'll give you a link to fill out an order form so we can send you the parts for your machine.
+Once your PR is merged, we'll give you a link to fill out an order form so we can send you the parts for your machine.

-# 4) Build your blot
+# 4) Build your Blot

-Once you get your machine build it and have it make your art.
+Once you get your machine, build it and have it make your art!